 What is the Reasonable Person Standard in Personal Injury Law?

-The reasonable person standard is a pillar of legal practice in most fields of law, especially negligence actions.
+The reasonable person standard is an important concept in law.
 It is a benchmark of what a normal, average person would do in the same situation.

 It sets an objective standard for responsible behavior in similar circumstances.
 If someone’s actions fall short, they may be liable for damages.